sudiptabag2004/senseai-ai/docs/INSTALL.md

     The api will be hosted on http://localhost:8001.
     The docs will be available on http://localhost:8001/docs
-- Running the app locally
-    ```
-    cd src/frontend; streamlit run home.py
-    ```

-    The app will be hosted on http://localhost:8501.

 ### Additional steps for contributors
 - Set up `pre-commit` hooks. `pre-commit` should already be installed while installing requirements from the `requirements-dev.txt` file.